← Back to projects

 Backlog Generation + Prioritization

-Confirmed gap candidates are shaped into prioritized backlog items with implementation complexity tiers, readiness assessments, priority scores, and prerequisite linkage.
-This is the actionable output an engineering team uses.
+Confirmed gap candidates turn into prioritized backlog items.
+Complexity tier, readiness, priority score, prerequisite links.
+This is the output an engineering team actually works from.

 Inputfedramp_layer4_candidates.ndjson